rchiodo/notebook-test/roadmap.md

   - [ ] `application/json`.
   - [ ] `image/*`.
 We render PNG and JEPG in core but svg and gifs should be rendered in webview/iframe.
 (GIF support is a must as we don't support videos).
   - [ ] `application/scripts`.
-  - What about other Mime types?
+  - :suspect: What about other Mime types?
 What about adding new mime types ourselves?
 (Custom API referenced below might handle this)
 - Metadata
   - [ ] Cell metadata which controls the renderings of cells, like `editable`, `execution_count`
   - [ ] Output metadata, like whether the output should be rendered in an isolated context.